 Karelle Samuda has graduated with a Bachelor of Arts in Politics (cum laude) from Washington and Lee University, Lexington, VA in 2004 and a Master of Public Policy from Georgetown University, Washington DC in 2006.
 She is currently attached to the School of Public Policy at the George Mason University, VA as a Graduate Research Assistant while pursing studies towards a Doctor of Philosophy in Public Policy.
 Ms. Samuda has filled the role of Policy Intern at both the the Georgetown University Child and Human Development Centre and the Organisation of American States (OAS).
 In Washington DC, she has worked as the Special Assistant to the President of the Centre for Global Development, the Invest Caribbean Conference Coordinator at the Institute of Caribbean Studies and a Research Associate at Leadership Africa USA.

 Ambassador Edwin Laurent

-Ambassador Edwin Laurent OBE is Head International Trade and Regional Cooperation at the Commonwealth Secretariat in London having previously held several diplomatic posts.
+Ambassador Edwin Laurent OBE is the Director of the Ramphal Institute, King’s College London and a Senior Adviser to the UNEP.
+Formerly, he was the Head of Trade and Regional Cooperation at the Commonwealth Secretariat, having previously held several diplomatic posts.
 He was educated at the Universities of the West Indies (Cave Hill Campus); the University of Manchester (UK) and the Johns Hopkins’ School of Advanced International Studies (Washington DC).
 He has since conducted extensive research and published on various trade and commodity issues.